Ski Gear Review: WAPAN, SCOTT, 22DESIGNS | Edited by Goro Ikeda

 Touring: ★★★★★

-Backcountry skiing in central and northern Hokkaido at altitudes of 1,000 to 1,700 meters during the high season.
+Backcountry areas in central and northern Hokkaido at altitudes of 1000-1700m during the high season.

-The shoe itself is very lightweight, provides a good hold in walk mode, and has a wide range of motion, making it very easy to operate (walk in).
+The shoes themselves are very lightweight, and the hold in walk mode is just right, with a wide range of motion, making them very easy to use (easy to walk in).

-Telemark boots themselves have the image of being soft and difficult to maneuver, but the VooDoo's two-stage hold system (inner and shell) provides a firm hold while remaining comfortable like a trekking boot, reducing stress on the lower body while hiking.
-Even on the slopes, the boots reduce twisting and distortion during turns, improving maneuverability and making them easier to maneuver.
-The highback also provides a firm hold on the heel-free boots, making landings during jumps a challenge, allowing you to jump over large gaps and kickers without worry.
+Telemark boots generally have a reputation for being soft and difficult to handle, but the VooDoo has a two-tiered hold system on both the inner and outer shell sides, providing a firm hold while maintaining the comfort of trekking boots, thus reducing stress on the lower body during hikes.
+When skiing, it reduces twisting and distortion of the boot during turns, improving maneuverability and ease of use.
+Furthermore, the highback is securely fixed, addressing the weakness of heel-free boots during jumps, allowing you to jump over large gaps and kickers without worry.

 Binding Review